10 Common Mistakes New Drywall Professionals Make And How To Avoid Them

 Not Using Enough Screws

-The sixth error that rookie drywall professionals commit is not utilizing enough screws.
+The sixth error that rookie drywall professionals commit is not utilising enough screws.
 A weak joint prone to splitting and drooping might result from not employing enough screws.
-Additionally, it could make it difficult to get a smooth finish.
+Additionally, it could make it challenging to get a smooth finish.

 Use enough screws to hold the plasterboard sheet firmly in place to avoid this error.
 Drive the screws into the studs or ceiling joists regularly using a screw gun.
 Make that the screws are flush with the drywall sheet surface.